peteroupc/encoding/docs/PeterO.ArrayWriter.md

     public ArrayWriter();

-Initializes a new instance of the [PeterO.ArrayWriter](PeterO.ArrayWriter.md)class with a default backing store size of 16.
+Initializes a new instance of the [PeterO.ArrayWriter](PeterO.ArrayWriter.md) class with a default backing store size of 16.

 <a id="Clear"></a>
 ### Clear